shedivesin/emoji/README.md

     The PNG versions came first, since it's very easy to draw a squircle pixel-by-pixel.
-To draw the SVGs, one has to approximate the squircle using cubic Bezier splines; I did this using a generalization of [this technique][2] (using eight arc segments, instead of four).
+To draw the SVGs, one has to approximate the squircle using cubic Bézier splines; I did this using a generalization of [this technique][2] (using eight arc segments, instead of four).

-2. Images of every possible shield and house chart, using both stylistic variants of the geomantic figures.
-(There are 65,536 possible charts, times five chart types and styles (Western shield, Western house, Arabic shield, Arabic house, and CGD shield), making 327,680 images in all.)
+2. Images of every possible shield and house chart using both of the above stylistic variants, plus on additional variant:

+    *   `cgd`, following [Celtic Golden Dawn][6] practice.
+(These were made following a design by [@tumeric][7] at [@conjunctio][8].
+As the CGD only uses shield charts, house charts are not available for this variant.)

+    There are 16×16×16×16=65,536 possible charts; in five styles, this makes for 327,680 images in all.
 These are only available in SVG format for reasons of size.

 3. A generator webpage to make it easy to get the image URL necessary to display a given chart.